 - Bras – Three comfortable, quick dry, dual uses with a t-shirt or when active.

-- Backpack – We carry an Osprey Kyte 46 and an Osprey Kestrel 38 for our main packs.
+- Backpack – We carry an Osprey Kyte 46 and an Osprey Kestrel 38 for our main packs (our exact ones are now discontinued but similar to these).
 These are lightweight, very comfortable for extended use, and have integrated rain covers to keep our gear dry.
 Additionally, they have side access zippers which allows loading and unloading from more than just the top and bottom openings.
 These are also both airplane carry on size.
 At times during our travels, these have been too large and actually had plenty of room to spare.
 The extra space makes quick packing or rearranging very easy but also allows us to carry additional items for portions of our trip.

 - Daypack – We carry one which we expect will hold enough for both of us on day trips.
 We decided on the Osprey Daylite Plus after much consideration.
 We originally looked into bringing a stuffable backpack which took up very little room, but wanted to add a little bit of comfort for long day hikes.